Multi-Agent Causal Discovery Using Large Language Models: More Related Work

 \subsection{Prompt Engineering}

 Several advanced techniques for leveraging large language models (LLMs) have been identified.
 Zero-shot prompting, introduced by \cite{Radford2019LanguageMA}, guides LLMs to perform novel tasks using carefully crafted prompts without the need for training data, allowing the model to leverage its existing knowledge to generate predictions.
 Few-shot prompting, as described by \cite{brown2020language}, enhances model performance by providing a few input-output examples, though it requires more tokens and careful example selection to mitigate biases.
 For reasoning and logic, \cite{wei2023chainofthought} introduced Chain-of-Thought (CoT) prompting, which guides LLMs through step-by-step reasoning processes, significantly improving accuracy in complex tasks such as math and commonsense reasoning.
 Building on this, \cite{wang2023selfconsistency} proposed self-consistency, a strategy that generates diverse reasoning chains and identifies the most consistent final answer, further enhancing accuracy.
 Additionally, \cite{yao2023react} developed ReAct, enabling LLMs to generate reasoning traces and task-specific actions concurrently, thereby improving performance in question answering, fact verification, and interactive decision-making by enhancing the synergy between reasoning and action.
-In this work, due to deliberate thinking such as analyzing the problem or code writing, we integrate ReAct as one of our main prompting techniques and also one-shot prompting when the agents are required to output in a certain way.
+In this work, we design the prompt to adhere to key principles, ensuring the correct temporal order of variables and maintaining an acyclic structure.